ThatQuiz Test Library Take this test now

 C) To test for correlations between variables.

-D) To visualize the distribution of a dataset and identify outliers.
+D) To calculate the average value of a dataset.

 • 23.
 Which type of bias occurs when some groups in a population are systematically left out of a study?